-Similarly, the company that I currently work for is trying to break into the middle-east with something that we’re sure of will work well in there.
-In order to develop a plan of action for how I am going to take this further, I started with a really basic research – What are the various modes of entry into the international business?
+Similarly, the company that I currently work for is trying to break into the Middle East with something that we’re sure will work well there.
+In order to develop a plan of action for how I was going to take this further, I started with some really basic research – What are the various modes of entry into international business?

-In this article, I will share with you what are the different modes of entry into international business.
-Having an idea of the different you can proceed with will give you a head start in creating a solid international strategy on top of it.
+In this article, I will share with you what the different modes of entry into international business are.
+Having an idea of the different modes of entry into international business will give you a head start in creating a solid international strategy.